RDorville/EP1000/finalProject/faq.md

 #### What sort of sketches should I be doing for the planning of the project<br>
 >  Any sketch would be ok, as long as it shows what you intend to do.
->  Here is an example:
+>  Here is an example:<br>
 >  ![Example Project Sketch](../finalProject/teamaker_concept.jpg "My concept of a automated tea-maker")
 > (Thanks, Noel K!)

 #### How do I create a Bill-of-Materials, how does it look like, which should I have one?<br>
 >  A BOM indicates what you need to complete your project, approximately how much you are going to spend/purchase/aquire.
->  It allows you to plan the arrival of the components and to give enough time to aquire them.
+It allows you to plan the arrival of the components and to give enough time to aquire them.
->  A BOM will also show whether it is realistic to continue with your project.
+>  A BOM will also show whether it is realistic to continue with your project.<br>
 ![BOM Example](../finalProject/BOMexample.jpg "Example of a BOM")
 >  (Thanks, Ting KE)